 WHERE WE STORE YOUR PERSONAL DATA

-Information you provide to us is stored on our secure servers.
-All payment transactions will be encrypted using SSL technology and is handled by a certified 3rd Party.
+The information you provide to us is stored on our secure servers.
+All payment transactions will be encrypted using SSL technology and are handled by a certified 3rd Party.
 Where we have given you (or where you have chosen) a password which enables you to access certain parts of our site, you are responsible for keeping this password confidential.
 We ask you not to share a password with anyone.
 We will never ask you for that password.

 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our site; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.